Tetouan Tanger-tetouan-al Hoceima, Morocco Travel Guide

 Tetouan's deep history shapes its character.
 Phoenicians and Romans established settlements nearby, and the city experienced significant growth in the 14th century.
 A defining period arrived after 1492, when Andalusian refugees, expelled from Spain during the Reconquista, settled in Tetouan.

 These newcomers brought sophisticated culture, architecture, and artisan skills.
 They gave the medina its distinct Hispano-Moorish style, setting it aside from other Moroccan cities.
-During the 20th century, Tetouan served as the capital of the Spanish Protectorate of Morocco (1912-1956).
+During the 20th century, Tetouan was used as the capital of the Castilian Protectorate of Morocco (1912-1956).
 This period marked the Ville Nouvelle, the city’s modern section, with wide boulevards, public gardens, and European-style buildings.
 The medina gained UNESCO World Heritage status in 1997; this recognition preserves its special character and the role it played in history, safeguarding narrow alleys, classic homes, plus lively artisan souks for future generations.

 Tetouanese people are proud of their heritage.